Skip to main content

 • music

-The music in the game has received a mixed but generally positive reception, with many praising its quality and emotional impact, particularly in key story moments.
-While some tracks are described as memorable and beautifully composed, others are noted for being repetitive or lacking the distinctiveness of classic JRPG soundtracks, such as those from the Suikoden series.
-Overall, the soundtrack is considered a highlight, enhancing the game's nostalgic feel and immersive experience, though some players wished for more variety and standout tracks.
+The music in "Eiyuden Chronicle: Hundred Heroes" has received a mixed reception, with many praising its nostalgic quality and emotional depth, particularly in key story moments.
+While some tracks are highlighted as exceptional, others are criticized for being repetitive and lacking variety, especially in battle themes.
+Overall, the soundtrack is considered a strong aspect of the game, though it may not reach the iconic status of previous titles like the Suikoden series.

 • “The soundtrack featuring Motoi Sakuraba and Michiko Naruke is frankly incredible, both pulling on their strengths to bring the story alive.”

-• “I have very high expectations in their music since I read somewhere they mentioned some famous composers will be involved working in Eiyuden such as composers from Wild Arms, Tales series, and even from Suikoden itself, but the result isn't what I expected.
-The music is very monotonous and repetitive as they keep using the same music in a lot of situations, even having only one battle theme for the entire series, like, seriously?”
+• “I have very high expectations in their music since I read somewhere they mentioned some famous composers will be involved working in Eiyuden such as composers from Wild Arms, Tales series and even from Suikoden itself but the result isn't what I expected; the music is very monotonous and repetitive as they keep using the same music in a lot of situations, even having only 1 battle theme for the entire series.”

 • “The music while decent doesn't feel overly unique or memorable such as Suikoden II, and I liked Motoi Sakuraba's work in Star Ocean II more.”